Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

-In Fig. \ref{Numerical_quant_probs_alpha25_lev2}(a), the no light-matter interaction probability $P_{0}(x,t)$, shows that inside the quantum well only the first excited state remains occupied, and the wavefunction gets mostly transmitted.
-Figure \ref{Numerical_quant_probs_alpha25_lev2}(b), for $P_{S}(x,t)$, shows two different frequencies: first, there is a fast oscillation of the charge at roughly $18.8\,$THz due to the resonant term $q_g(t) \approx \text{sin}(\omega_e t)$ in $H_{S}$ in \eqref{Hsemi}, which is adiabatically \textit{activated} when the wave packet enters the well; second, there is a slower \textit{natural} oscillation, the so-called Rabi oscillation.
+In Fig. \ref{Numerical_quant_probs_alpha25_lev2}(a) $P_{0}(x,t)$ shows that, without light-matter interaction, only the first excited state remains occupied inside the RTD, and the wavefunction gets mostly transmitted.
+The semiclassical case $P_S(x,t)$ in Fig. \ref{Numerical_quant_probs_alpha25_lev2}(b) shows two different frequencies: first, there is a fast oscillation with frequency $\nu$ due to the resonant term $\approx \text{sin}(2 \pi \nu t)$, which is adiabatically activated when the wave packet enters the well; second, there is a slower natural oscillation at the Rabi frequency $\nu_r$.